-Consents are used to subdivide land (three or fewer lots) without the requirement of a plan of subdivision.
+Consents are used to subdivide land (fewer than three lots) without the requirement of a plan of subdivision.

-- 10.3.2.1 That the following Sections be referenced for policies relating to consent(s): - a) Section 5.2.1.9 for lands within the 'Countryside' designation shown on Map 3 Land Use; and - b) Section 3.1.5.13 for lands within the Oak Ridges Moraine Conservation Plan Area' shown on Map 7 Provincial and Federal Policy Areas; and - c) Section 3.1.5.15 for lands within the Greenbelt Plan Area shown on Map 7 Provincial and Federal Policy Areas - 10.3.2.2 That in accordance with Section 53 of the Planning Act, consents may be permitted in the urban area shown on Map 12 Urban Area and Built-Up Area for the following purposes: - a) the creation of new lots; - b) boundary adjustments to existing lots; - c) the creation of easements and right-of-ways; - d) to convey additional lands to an adjacent lot, provided a lot smaller than that otherwise permitted is not created; and - e) a lease over part of the development proponent's landholding for a period of 21 years or more; and - f) a mortgage over part of the development proponent's landholding. - 10.3.2.3 That uses proposed for new lots created through consent are consistent with this Plan. - 10.3.2.4 That in addition to the criteria contained in Section 51(24) of the Planning Act, a development application for consent to create new lots shall only be granted where: - a) a plan of subdivision or condominium is not necessary; - b) the number of resulting lots is three or fewer; - c) the lot(s) can be adequately serviced; - d) no extension, improvement or assumption of municipal services, public streets, or new street allowance is required; - e) the lot(s) will have frontage on a public street; - f) the lot(s) will not restrict the ultimate development of adjacent lands; - g) the size and shape of the lot(s) conform with the requirements of the zoning by-law, is appropriate to the use proposed and is compatible with adjacent lots; - h) the lot(s) comply with the cultural heritage protection policies in Sections 4.5.3.9 and 4.5.3.10; and - i) the consent conforms to all relevant policies of this Plan.

-10.3.2.5 That creation of lots having frontage on designated provincial highways and major and minor arterial roads shall be discouraged, particularly when creating a new entrance to serve a new lot will have the effect of creating a traffic hazard.
+- b) the 'Oak Ridges Moraine Conservation Plan Area' (Section 3.1.5.13) and the 'Greenbelt Plan Area' (Section 3.1.5.15) shown on Map 7 Provincial and Federal Policy Areas. - 9.3.2.2 That in accordance with Section 53 of the Planning Act, consents may be permitted in the urban area shown on Map 11 Urban Area and Built-Up Area for the following purposes: - a) the creation of new lots; - b) boundary adjustments to existing lots; - c) the creation of easements and right-of-ways; - d) to convey additional lands to an adjacent lot, provided a lot smaller than that otherwise permitted is not created; and - e) a lease over part of the applicant's landholding for a period of 21 years or more, or a mortgage. - 9.3.2.3 That consents shall not be granted for uses that are inconsistent with this Plan - 9.3.2.4 That a development application for consent to create new lots shall only be granted where: - a) a plan of subdivision or condominium is not necessary; - b) the number of resulting lots is three or fewer; - c) the lot can be adequately serviced; - d) no extension, improvement or assumption of municipal services, public streets, or new street allowance is required; - e) the lot(s) will have frontage on a public street; - f) the lot(s) will not restrict the ultimate development of adjacent lands; - g) the size and shape of the lot(s) conform with the requirements of the zoning by-law, is appropriate to the use proposed and is compatible with adjacent lots; - h) the lot(s) comply with cultural heritage protection policies in Section 4.5.3; and - i) the consent conforms to all relevant policies of this Plan. - 9.3.2.5 That creation of lots having frontage on designated provincial highways and major and minor arterial roads shall be discouraged, particularly when creating a new entrance to serve a new lot would have the effect of creating a traffic hazard. - 9.3.2.6 That consents to sever land in the urban area as shown on Map 11 Urban Area and Built-Up Area will be considered for the purpose of infilling, but shall not extend the urban area. - 9.3.2.7 That consents to sever related to creation of new residential lots within lands designated 'Residential Low Rise' shall be subject to site plan approval to ensure compatibility with the existing character of the neighbourhood, and compliance with Section 8.2.3.5. - 9.3.2.8 That conditions may be attached to the approval of consent, as deemed necessary including but not limited to the following: - a) fulfillment of all servicing, grading, easement and financial requirements of Markham;

-- 10.3.2.6 That consents to sever land in the urban area as shown on Map 12 Urban Area and Built-Up Area will be considered for the purpose of infilling, but shall not extend the urban area. - 10.3.2.7 That consents to sever related to creation of new residential lots within lands designated 'Residential Low Rise' may be subject to site plan control approval to ensure compatibility with the existing character of the neighbourhood in accordance with the requirements of Section 8.2.3.5. - That conditions may be attached to the approval of consent, as deemed necessary including but not limited to the following: - a) fulfillment of all servicing, grading, easement and financial requirements of Markham; - b) dedication of land for: - i. park purposes or the payment of cash-in-lieu thereof in accordance with the parkland dedication policies of this Plan; - ii. road widening and/or intersection improvements; and - iii. protection and conservation of natural heritage resources; - c) preparation of development agreements respecting development of the lands; - d) site plan control approval for any new construction; and - e) protection and conservation of natural heritage resources, cultural heritage resources and archaeological resources and/or the mitigation of adverse effects.
+- b) dedication of land for: - i. park purposes or the payment of cash-in-lieu thereof in accordance with the parkland dedication policies of this Plan; - ii. road widening and/or intersection improvements; and - iii. protection and conservation of natural heritage resources; - c) preparation of development agreements respecting development of the lands; - d) site plan control approval for any new construction; and - e) protection and conservation of natural heritage resources, cultural heritage resources and archaeological resources and/or the mitigation of adverse effects.